fullcalendar/fullcalendar-docs/_docs-v4/event-source/events-json-feed.md

 </table>

-Here's an example of specifying `extraData`:
+Here's an example of specifying `extraParams`:

 ```js
 var calendar = new Calendar(calendarEl, {